Rory-Bolle/SQL-Development/Auto Deploy Logging trigger/Readme.md

 # Automatic deploy of SQL logging trigger for table changes
-This folder will show you how I develop once and then am able to deploy triggers ongoingly by just executing the proc...
+This folder will show you how I develop once and then am able to deploy the same trigger to new tables by just executing the proc...

 ### Instructions ###
 Run 1_Setup.sql on any open SQL Server instance.